Conference recap — Part II

 Los Angeles

-Clients benefit from Melissa Whalen’s thorough research and carefully written appellate briefs.
-Melissa joined the firm in 2017 as part of Horvitz & Levy LLP’s two-year Appellate Fellowship Program.
+Clients benefit from Melissa’s thorough research and carefully written appellate briefs.

-As an Appellate Fellow, Melissa participated in the drafting of briefs in the United States Supreme Court and California Courts of Appeal.
-She also assisted other H&L attorneys with a variety of projects, including performing case-related legal research and developing articles for publication.
-In 2019, Melissa began her clerkship for Judge Steve Kim, a magistrate judge at the United States District Court for the Central District of California.
-Then, in 2020, she clerked on the Ninth Circuit Court of Appeals for Judge Ferdinand Fernandez.
-She returned to Horvitz & Levy in 2021 to continue her career as an appellate attorney and now manages the appellate fellowship program.
+In 2019, Melissa clerked for Judge Steve Kim, a magistrate judge at the United States District Court for the Central District of California.
+The following year, she clerked on the Ninth Circuit Court of Appeals for Judge Ferdinand Fernandez.
+She returned to Horvitz & Levy in 2021 to continue her career as an appellate attorney and now manages the appellate fellowship program that first brought her to the firm in 2017.

 Melissa graduated magna cum laude from Loyola Law School, where she served as Chief Research Editor of the Loyola of Los Angeles Law Review, and was elected to the Order of the Coif.
 Melissa obtained a Bachelor of Arts degree in History, summa cum laude, from George Washington University.